ssabug/fxseq/README.md

  - The script will ask for your **JUCE/modules** path
  - the VST3 folder will be in the  **Builds/LinuxMakefile/build/fxseq.vst3** directory
  ### Windows
+ - git clone the repo or get a release zip.
+Extract if necessary.
+ - in the created folder `fxseq`
- - open the file fxseq.jucer with JUCE Projucer
+ - open the file **fxseq.jucer** with JUCE Projucer
  - generate the project for your IDE and build

 ## Compatibility